 What can be funded?

-Grants can be made for specific projects only; they cannot be made to institutions or be used for annual meetings of societies or solely to finance publications.
+Grants can be made for specific projects only; they cannot be awarded as a form of institutional funding or be used for annual meetings of societies or solely to finance publications.
 Projects to be funded must be of limited duration, have a clearly defined goal, and, as a general rule, must be carried out within the applicable calendar year.

 A minimum of 50% of project costs have to be contributed from other sources, including the university hosting the event.
 In-kind contributions, such as the provision of meeting space or equipment, may not be counted towards this requirement.